 Our congregation began in 1906, with a group of Central Square residents who met in each other’s homes.
 In 1908 our current building was erected, thanks in large part to the Goettel family of Central Square.
 At that time the church was part of the Universalist denomination but in 1961, along with other Universalist churches, voted to join the merged Unitarian-Universalist Association.

-We are the only Unitarian-Universalist church in Oswego County.
+We are a 501(c)3 organization and the only Unitarian-Universalist church in Oswego County.
 Our membership has expanded beyond the borders of Central Square and now includes people from many places in Oswego and northern Onondaga counties.

 As a congregation, we are drawn from a wide variety of faith traditions.
 We encourage the spiritual growth of our members.
 We strive to honor our Affirmation of Faith and the Seven Principles of the Unitarian-Universalist Association.
 Showing compassion to each other and to those in need around the world is an important part of who we are.
 Our commitment is to building a beloved community both within the church and in the wider world.
 Within the church we strive to support each other in our joys and sorrows.
 We join together as a community of seekers to develop our spiritual lives.
 Beyond the church community, our concerns include the environment, poverty, peace and justice.